 We had plenty of guidance to provide in this area as well, as DNS is a crucial component for any organization heading towards a cloud-based infrastructure.

 There’s no such thing as a silver umbrella

 As mentioned above, when organizations are looking into obtaining a well-rounded security infrastructure, they’re appreciating that there isn’t one perfect all-encompassing solution.
-This is why a complementary approach is so appealing – a company happily using Umbrella’s North-South (external) protection can benefit from leveraging that visibility with a lateral, East-West (internal) view of DNS queries and data movement provided by DNS Edge.
-Also, given the interest in getting more out of DNS, Edge provides the additional benefit of reducing the attack surface via policy control and reduces the time to remediation with complete DNS visibility, both internal and external.
+This is why a complementary approach is so appealing.
+A company happily using Cisco Umbrella’s north-south (external) protection can benefit from our BlueCat and Cisco Umbrella integration and leverage that visibility with a lateral, east-west (internal) view of DNS queries and data movement provided by BlueCat Edge.
+Also, to get even more out of DNS, BlueCat Edge reduces the attack surface via policy control and reduces the time to remediation with complete DNS visibility, both internal and external.

 Overall, we had a great experience at Cisco Live Orlando.
-We were excited to have so many engaging conversations and meet so many people, both from network and security, to talk about how DNS can be used for so much more than it is today.
-Here’s to another great year – we’ll see you in 2019, Cisco!
+We were excited to have so many engaging conversations and meet so many people, both from networking and security, to talk about how DNS can be used for so much more than it is today.